 Be aware, however, that if the IRS publishes an official statement that certain vehicles no longer qualify for the credit, you cannot rely on subsequent certifications by the manufacturers of those vehicles.
 Also, the credit can phase out for specific manufacturers once they sell more than 200,000 of their plug-in electric vehicles.
 However, the IRS periodically posts information on its website listing the manufacturers that qualify for the credit and the production numbers for the qualifying models.

 Form 8936 has three parts.
 Part I calculates your tentative credit amount, which, in many cases, the manufacturer will have provided with its certification.
-If the vehicle satisfies the at least the minimum requirements, the credit starts at $2,500.
-If the vehicle has at least a 5 kilowatt-hours of capacity, you increase the credit by $417, plus an additional $417 for each kilowatt-hour of capacity your vehicle has in excess of 5 up to a maximum of $7,500.
+If the vehicle satisfies the at least the minimum requirements, the credit starts at $2,500 and goes to a maximum of $7,500.

 After calculating your tentative credit in the first part of Form 8936, the remaining two parts allocate the credit between your business in Part II and personal use of the vehicle in Part III.